 - the primary purpose for which it was collected or a related secondary purpose;

-- where you have consented to use or disclose; or
+- where you have consented to the use or disclosure; or

-- in other circumstances, where the Australian Privacy Principles authorise the use or disclosure such as when it is required or authorised under law.
+- in other circumstances where the Australian Privacy Principles authorise the use or disclosure such as when it is required by or authorised under law.

 Organisations outside Australia

 We may store your information in the cloud or other types of networked or electronic storage.
-As electronic or networked storage can be accessed from various countries via internet connection, it is not always practicable to know in which country your information is held.
+As electronic or networked storage can be accessed from various countries via an internet connection, it’s not always practicable to know in which country your information may be held.
 If your information is stored in this way, disclosures may occur in countries other than those listed.
-Overseas organisations may be required to disclose information we share with them under foreign law.
+Overseas organisations may be required to disclose information we share with them under a foreign law.
 In those instances, we will not be responsible for that disclosure.